bigtoga/Examples/Cloud - Azure/AZ-500/Memorize for the exam.md

 2. Manage -> AD Roles -> Roles and assign
 3. Click on the role you want
 4. Click on **Settings** and make changes to "Allow permanent eligible assignment" and "Allow permanent active assignment"

+## Dynamic Groups

+- Queries are not case sensitive
+- Can use * as wildcard: "\*on" matches on anything that ends in "on"

 </details>